AutoxingTech/axbot_restbook/docs/reference/overlays.md

 ## Cargo Point

-Similar to charger, this point is used to tell the robot where to find racks to load/unload.
+Similar to a charger, this point indicates where the robot can find racks for loading or unloading.
-It should be used with move action type `align_with_rack` and `to_unload_point`.
+It should be used with the `align_with_rack` and `to_unload_point` move action types.

 ## Barcode